bozoo/doc/MySQL.md

 Change root password:

-1. Stop MySQL and start it in safe mode
+1. Stop MySQL and start it in safe mode: `/usr/bin/safe_mysqld --skip-grant-tables&`

-    /usr/bin/safe_mysqld --skip-grant-tables&

 2. Connect to mysql: